by Kris Oyen | Jul 11, 2022 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Jan.
-She is from Connecticut and took her last drink on February 1, 2021.
+Today we have Matt.
+He is 40, from Edmonton, Canada, and took his last drink on April 8, 2019.

 Highlights from Paul